Juan282007/Juan282007/README.md

 ### 💻 About Me

 Hello!
 My name is Juan Pablo Gómez Perdomo.
-I am a software engineering student with a strong command of English and a passion for learning other languages, including Portuguese, Italian, and French.
+I am a software engineering apprentice at the SENA with a strong command of English and a passion for learning other languages, including Portuguese, Italian, and French.
 In my free time, I enjoy reading books, listening to music, and playing video games.
 I am enthusiastic about technology, software development, and continuously improving my skills to build innovative solutions.

 ---